Schubert puzzles and integrability I: invariant trilinear forms

 The observant reader may have recognized in the definition of $\mathbf S^\lambda$ a pipe dream formula in disguise.
 More precisely, we have the following statement: \begin{prop} If the $R$-matrix defining crossings in the definition \eqref{eq:defSb} is given by \eqref{eq:defnil}, i.e., of nilHecke type, then $\mathbf{S}^\lambda$ coincides with the \defn{double Grothendieck polynomial} associated to $\lambda$. \end{prop} \tikzset{/linkpattern/edge/.style={ultra thick,solid,draw=\linkpatternedgecolor,draw opacity=1}} \linkpatternedgecolor{purple!80!black} \begin{proof} A \defn{pipe dream} is a filling of a $n\times n$ square with ``plaquettes'' \tikz[baseline=-3pt]{\plaq{a}} and \tikz[baseline=-3pt]{\plaq{c}}, where the Southeast triangle is entirely made of \tikz[baseline=-3pt]{\plaq{a}}, e.g.,

-We say that a pipe dream has connectivity $\pi\in \mathcal{S}_n$ if the $i$th left mid edge (numbered from top to bottom) is connected to top mid edges numbered (from left to right) $\pi_i$, in the following sense.
+We say that a pipe dream has inverse connectivity\footnote{To conform with the conventions of the rest of the paper, we define the connectivity to be the inverse of the one usually considered in the context of pipe dreams.} $\sigma\in \mathcal{S}_n$ if the $i$th top mid edge (numbered from left to right) is connected to the left mid edge numbered (from top to bottom) $\sigma_i$, in the following sense.
 One follows the line formed by the plaquettes, with one exception: if ones crosses another given line multiple times in the process, then all \tikz[baseline=-3pt]{\plaq{c}} after the first one are ignored (for connectivity purposes they're equivalent to a \tikz[baseline=-3pt]{\plaq{a}}).
 Following \cite{KM-Schubert2}, we call such crossings \defn{absorbable}.
-In the example above, $\pi=35142$ (paying attention to the absorbable crossing at row $3$, column $2$).
+In the example above, $\sigma=31542$ (paying attention to the absorbable crossing at row $3$, column $2$).